 When considering what type of roof system or shingles to use in Alberta, one must consider a few factors:

 At Dwights Roofing in Edmonton, we most commonly recommend architectural asphalt shingles.
 Other options still can be great choices in Alberta but most commonly and the most effective roofing system is asphalt architectural shingles.

 The cost of the initial installation of architectural shingles is among the lowest of any roofing system that can withstand Alberta’s winters.
-They typically cost between 3 dollars to 6 dollars per square foot, depending on the material used.
+Depending on the material used, they typically cost between $3 and $6 per square foot.

 Top-end architectural shingles are Malarkey (class 4) rated shingles.
-Class 4 is an impact and wind resistance rating that insurance companies offer a discount for since they rarely get damaged due to hail.
+Class 4 is an impact and wind resistance rating for which insurance companies offer a discount since they rarely get damaged due to hail.

-They are very durable and flexible, making them withstand difficult climate conditions found every year in Alberta.
+They are durable and flexible, making them withstand difficult climate conditions found every year in Alberta.